birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 ####Why Bike & Build?
-If I'm going to bike across the country I want to do it for a good cause, and I can't think of a better one than affordable housing.
+If I'm going to bike 1,000 miles I want to do it for a good cause, and I can't think of a better one than affordable housing.
 It's an issue I care deeply about and one that I've spent the entirety of my career working towards.
 After hearing wonderful things from friends who have been on previous Bike & Build trips it was an easy choice.